-So, this is the problem of path generation, so essentially this is the second and third path.
+So, this is the problem of path generation.
+So, essentially this is the second and third part.
 So, what we have is we have the path already specified or determined.

-Now we have to specify the velocities at each point on this path.
-So, we are given the end-effector path in terms of x E and y E as a function of time so these are specified, so as the function of time I know how x E and y E weld.
-We have to determine the corresponding joint trajectory or the joint velocity.
+Now, we have to specify the velocities at each point on this path.
+So, we are given the end effector path in terms of xE and yE as a function of time.
+So, these are specified.
+So, as a function of time I know how xE and yE build we have to determine the corresponding joint trajectory of the joint velocity.

-So, the way we will proceed is that given the path we can differentiate at every point and determine the velocity of the end-effector at a specific point on the path.
-So, here we can differentiate and find out the velocity as a function of time and using the velocity analysis we are going to determine the joint velocity which comprises in this case is theta 1 dot and theta 2 dot.
+So, the way we will proceed is that given the path we can differentiate at every point and determine the velocity; The velocity of the end effector at a specific point on the path.

+So, here we can differentiate and find out the velocity as a function of time and using the velocity analysis we are going to determine the joint velocity which comprises in this case as theta one dot and theta 2 dot.

-So, let us review what we had discussed in the velocity analysis problem, so we were given the displacement relations.
+So, let us review what we had discussed in the velocity analysis problem.
+So, we were given the displacement relations.

-Then differentiating the displacement relations we arrived at the velocity relation, input output velocity relation.
-So, on the left I have the end-effector velocity vector and on the right I have relation through the Jacobian to the joint velocity vector.
-Whether an element of the Jacobian for the 2R manipulator has been written out, this we have discussed already.
+Then differentiating the displacement relations we arrived at the velocity relation input output velocity relation.

+So, on the left I have the end effector velocity vector and on the right, I have a relation through the Jacobean to the joint velocity vector.
+Where the elements of the Jacobean for the 2 are manipulator has been written out this we have discussed already.

-So, we had these relations and finally we obtain the velocity relations in the forward kinematic forward velocity analysis and this is the velocity relation in the inverse velocity relation.
+So, we had these relations and finally, we obtained the velocity relations in the forward kinematics forward velocity analysis and this is the velocity relation in the inverse velocity relation.
 So, this is the inverse velocity relation and this is the forward velocity relation.

-So, we have noted that in the inverse velocity relation we required the inverse of the Jacobian and the inverse of the Jacobian has this denominator term, this is the determinant of the Jacobian.
-So, this determinant must be nonzero in order for the Jacobian to be invertible.
+So, we have noted that in the inverse velocity relation we required the inverse of the Jacobean and the inverse of the Jacobean has this denominator term which is the determinant of the Jacobean.
+So, this determinant must be non-0 in order for the Jacobean to be invertible.